-At the end of the 20th Century Australia was well served by a satellite compatible positioning framework.
-The national geodetic survey of Australia has come a long way with many unsung heroes.
-However the world of technology moves on and in the 21st Century the journey continues.
-Technology moves on and the community continually wants better and better locations more easily determined in real time.
+At the end of the 20th century Australia was well served by a satellite compatible positioning framework.
+The national geodetic survey of Australia has come a long way with many unsung contributors both state and federal agencies.
+However the world of technology moves on and the community continually wants better and better locations and positions more easily determined in real time.
 So the move to real time centimetre positioning has been commenced, there are real time GPS networks growing in NSW, Victoria and Queensland as the ongoing demand is for near real time positional accuracy of centimetre level positions to be readily available to a wide variety of users.
-Nationally there are proposals for exponentially greater infrastructure accuracy for an Australian National Geospatial Reference system, which will underpin an enhanced national framework.
-This would establish a national network of space based integrated techniques systems to monitor the scale, motion and deformation of the Australian continent for both science and general spatial applications.
-(Drummond 2006)